 A total of 16 credit hours of coursework must be completed to earn the Minor in Astrophysics.

-Admission to Illinois Tech is required to enroll in the minor in Astrophysics program.
 A strong background in physics and mathematics is definitely a plus.
 Beyond that, we only require a curiosity about the natural world and what makes it work!